nondescryptid/opendoc-state-court-judgments/2019_SGDC_101/report.md

 ### Accused’s testimony at trial

 33     Mr Shahidin repeated the account in his statement that he had known Mr Fadli through his association with Mr Fadli’s elder brother, who was a childhood friend.
 He had played soccer with Mr Fadli’s brother as both had lived in close proximity.
-Mr Shahidin denied being particularly close to Mr Fadli stating [\[note: 46\]](#Ftn_46):
+Mr Shahidin denied being particularly close to Mr Fadli stating [^46]:

 QAre you in talking terms with Fadli?